-However, research by Techaisle shows that some businesses aren’t rushing to update their systems as the PC refresh cycle in the United States is longer now than in previous years.
-According to the company’s 2016 survey data, 21% of the nation’s small businesses do not have a PC replacement policy.
+However, research by Techaisle shows that some businesses aren’t rushing to update their systems as the PC refresh cycle in the United States is longer now than ever before.
+According to the company’s 2018 survey data, 21% of the nation’s small businesses do not have a PC replacement policy.
 Of those that do have a PC refresh plan, “42% have extended their PC replacements to 5 years or more and tend to replace only when they are either beyond repair or the cost of repair exceeds the purchase price of a new PC, impacts employee productivity, manageability and compromises security.”

-So, ask yourself: Is the cost of updating your organization’s hardware technology more expensive than the costs of not doing so?
+So, this begs the question: Are you really saving money by NOT upgrading your machines?
+Or in other words - Is the cost of updating your organization’s hardware more expensive than the cost of not doing anything?

 Old Technologies Can Lead to New Vulnerabilities

-When companies refuse or forget to update their technology, it can leave them vulnerable to cyber attacks — very costly, damaging attacks.
+Now a days, when companies don't update their technology, it often leaves them vulnerable to cyber attacks — and very costly and damaging attacks.
 According to the 2018 Security Capabilities Benchmark Study by Cisco, “more than half (53%) of all attacks resulted in financial damages of more than $500,000” relating to lost customers, opportunities, revenue, and out-of-pocket costs, among others, with some costs extending beyond $5 million.

-Rolling out upgrades on old systems will likely lead to a failure to execute, and hardware and software manufacturers may stop supporting those upgrades after a certain period.
-This was the case with computers that were affected by last year’s WannaCry cyber attacks.
-The WannaCry ransomware attacks preyed on systems running outdated Windows software — essentially, any systems that were running software that was older than Windows 7.
+Rolling out upgrades on old systems (rather than simply replacing them with current technology) more often than not leads to a failure to execute.
+In addition, hardware and software manufacturers often stop supporting upgrades after a certain period of time.
+This was the case with computers that were affected by the WannaCry cyber attacks.
+The WannaCry ransomware attacks preyed on systems running outdated Windows software — essentially, systems that were running software that was older than Windows 7.

 Hardware Technology Audit and Review

-Much like you may perform audits as part of your job to ensure that tasks are completed, this approach also should be taken with regard to your technology.
-Before you begin investing thousands or tens of dollars in new computer technology, you would be well served to have your IT staff or a managed service provider (MSP), like FPA, perform a technology audit.
+Much like you may perform audits as part of your job to ensure that tasks are completed, this approach should also be taken with regards to your technology.
+Before you begin investing in new computer technology, you would be well served to have your IT staff or a Managed Service Provider (MSP), like FPA, perform a technology audit.

 Technology audits are designed to inspect all of the systems you already have in place, analyze their efficiency and detect the weaknesses that are holding you back from your full potential.
-The purpose of this audit is to help you determine what assets you have on your network — this includes desktop and laptop computers, mobile devices, network and server equipment, printers, scanners, etc.
+The purpose of this type of audit is to help you determine what assets you have on your network and how well they're functioning — this includes desktop and laptop computers, mobile devices, network and server equipment, printers, scanners, etc.

 FPA Technology Hardware Solutions

 If you’re not sure about what hardware you need for your business, that’s okay.
-FPA is a certified partner with all major hardware and software vendors, including:
+FPA is a certified partner with most of the major hardware and software vendors, including:

-We’re here to help you based on your business’s hardware and technology requirements.
-As part of our project implementation services, our team of experts can help you select appropriate computer systems, monitors, printers, and other accessories for your technology infrastructure related projects.
-Our project implementation IT services include:
+As part of our strategic vCIO services, our team of experts can help you select the appropriate computer systems, monitors, printers, and other components for your technology infrastructure.
+In addition, our project implementation IT services include:

-Additionally, please feel free to share your thoughts on the discussion topic in the comments section below.
-Or, feel free reach out to speak with me directly if you’d like to discuss this more in-depth.
+Please share your thoughts on this topic in the comments section below.
+Or, feel free to shoot me an email if you’d like to discuss this more in-depth.